davidhwyllie/gpasfasta/README.md

 - fn4loadattempt: one row is written each time an attempt is made to load a sample into the fn4 database.

 Fields are commented and are self explanatory.
-You can log insertions into multiple fn4 servers into the same database.
+You can log insertions into multiple fn4 servers into the same database;
+the machine and server combination is identified by host_name and findneighbour_server_url, and the below SQL will need to be modified slighly to accomodate study multiple logging.

 ```
 select * from db.fn4batchload order by bl_int_id;
 select * from db.fn4loadattempt ;